 The IASB issued IFRS 17, a comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
 IFRS 17 model combines a current balance sheet measurement of insurance contract liabilities with the recognition of profit over the period that services are provided.
-Certain changes in the estimates of future cash flows and the risk adjustment are also recognised over the period that services are provided.
-Entities will have an option to present the effect of changes in discount rates either in profit and loss or in OCI.
-The standard includes specific guidance on measurement and presentation for insurance contracts with participation features.
-IFRS 17 will become effective for annual reporting periods beginning on or after January 1, 2023; early application is permitted.
+IFRS 17 will become effective for annual reporting periods beginning on or after 1 January 2023; early application is permitted.
 The standard is not applicable for the Group and will not have an impact on the financial position or performance of the Group.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2019
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2020